stefan-k/ARTBOX/_sources/index.rst.txt

 Several image reconstruction methods (CG, TGV-regularization) are implemented.

 Note: Please be aware that parts of this software may be refactored and therefore the API may change.
+Furthermore the documentation and examples are work in progress.
+Please report any problems you encounter (`Github Issues <https://github.com/stefan-k/ARTBOX/issues>`_).

 Features: